PanosFirmpas/bamToBigWig/README.md

 #####  -q,--q
 Only include reads with mapping quality >= this option.
 Default is None, no q filter is applied.
 #####  -f,--filter_lc
 Only include reads with all bits of this argument set in their flag.
-Default is None,no read filter is applied.
+Default is None,no read filter is applied.See [--explain_flags](https://github.com/PanosFirmpas/bamToBigWig#--explain_flags)

-See --explain_flags')
-    '-F','--filter_uc',
+#####  -F,--filter_uc
-                       help='Only include reads with none of the bits of this argument set in their flag.
-See --explain_flags')
+Only include reads with none of the bits of this argument set in their flag.
+See [--explain_flags](https://github.com/PanosFirmpas/bamToBigWig#--explain_flags)

-    '-tll','--t_len_lower',
+#####  -tlu,--t_len_upper
-                       help='Sets filtering so that only reads with absolute(tlen) greater than this are accepted.\
+Sets filtering so that only reads with absolute(tlen) lower than this are accepted.
-                       See also --t_len_upper')

-    '-tlu','--t_len_upper',
+This field is set by the mapper, so be careful.
+For paired-end DNA it will typically refer to the 'fragment size', that is, the distance between the two cutting ends of each pair of reads.
+For ATAC experiments, setting this to approximately 120, will visualize the "nucleosome free" reads.
+If you set this option, it is suggested to also set t_len_lower to at least 0 so that reads without a mate (tlen -1) get filtered out, alternatively, set an appropriate -F filter.
+Default is "None", no fragment size filter is applied.
+#####  -tll,--t_len_lower
-                       help='Sets filtering so that only reads with absolute(tlen) lower than this are accepted.\
+Sets filtering so that only reads with absolute(tlen) greater than this are accepted.
+See also --t_len_upper
-                       This field is set by the mapper, but for paired-end DNA it will typically refer to the\
-                       fragment size.
-For ATAC experiments, setting this to approximately 120, will visualize\
-                       the "nucleosome free" reads.
-Default is "None", no fragment size filter is applied.')

-    '-p','--procs',
+##### -p,--procs
-                       help='The number of processors to use.
+The number of processors to use.
 Defaults to 4.
-Be advised that one of those\
-                       processors with be consumed by the wigToBigWig process.
-After that, each available\
-                       processor works on one chromosome at a time until all chromosomes are done.')
+Be advised that one of those processors with be consumed by the wigToBigWig process.
+After that, each available processor works on one chromosome at a time until all chromosomes are done.

-    '-sh', '--shift',
-                        help="arbitrary shift in bp.
-This value is used to move cutting ends (5') towards 5'->3'.\
-                        If you want to extend the signal downstream of the original cutting end,\
-                        for example to visualize CHIPseq experiments, you will want to leave this value to 0\
-                        and set --extsize to how much you want to extend.
-If on the other hand you want to\
-                        extend the signal to both sides of the cutting end, for example if you are visualizing\
-                        ATACseq or DNAse-seq, you will want to set this value.\
-                        The default value -3 in combination with the default value of --extsize 7\
-                        will extend the signal by 3bp around the cutting end.\
-                        NOTE: this is different than the ATAC-correction shift, and is applied on top of it.")

-    '-exts', '--extsize',
+#####  -sh,--shift
+Arbitrary shift in bp.
+This value is used to move cutting ends (5') towards 5'->3'.
+If you want to extend the signal downstream of the original cutting end, for example to visualize CHIPseq experiments, you will want to leave this value to 0 and set --extsize to how much you want to extend.
+If on the other hand you want to extend the signal to both sides of the cutting end, for example if you are visualizing ATACseq or DNAse-seq, you will want to set this value.
+The default value -3 in combination with the default value of --extsize 7 will extend the signal by 3bp around the cutting end.

+#####  -exts,--extsize
-                        help="arbitrary extension size in bp. \
-                        This value is used to extend each read towards 3' end.\
+Arbitrary extension size in bp.This value is used to extend each read towards 3' end.
 CAn be usefully combined with --shift.
-The default value is 7\
-                        which in combination with the default --shift -3 extends the signal\
-                        by 3bp upstream and downstream of the original cutting end.")
+The default value is 7 which in combination with the default --shift -3 extends the signal by 3bp upstream and downstream of the original cutting end.

-    '-sh_p', '--shift_p',
+#####  -sh_p,--shift_p
-                        help="Like --shift (and applied on top of it), but only applied to reads that map on the possitive strand.")
+Like --shift (and applied on top of it), but only applied to reads that map on the possitive strand.
+Default is 0.

-    '-sh_n', '--shift_n',
+#####  -sh_n,--shift_n
-                        help="Like --shift (and applied on top of it), but only applied to reads that map on the negative strand.")
+Like --shift (and applied on top of it), but only applied to reads that map on the negative strand.Default is 0.

-    '-atac', '--atac', action='store_true', default=True,
+#####  -atac,--atac
-                        help="shift reads mapping to the plus strand by +5 and reads that map\
-                        on the minus strand by -4.
-This centers the cutting ends on the center of the\
-                        transposase 'event'.
-Overwrites --shift_p to 5 and --shift_n to -4")
+Shift reads mapping to the plus strand by +5 and reads that map on the minus strand by -4.
+This centers the cutting ends on the center of the transposase 'event'.
+Overwrites --shift_p to 5 and --shift_n to -4.